 Best places to eat Fondue: Le Dezaley, Swiss Chuchi and Chasalp

 Rosti- a Swiss style hash brown is a famous Switzerland street food, since ages.
 Rosti is prepared from grated fried potato with stuffing of cheese, apple and onion.
 This food had originated as a staple breakfast for farmers in Bern and now considered as a delicacy, widely available all across the country.
 Rosti is topped with salty bacon, fried egg, and melted raclette cheese, served as a healthy replacement of fries along with tangy gherkins and pickled pearl onions.

 Best places to eat Rosti: Fritschi, Farm Bözenegg, Anker and Le Mazot.

 3. Roasted Flour Soup – With a roasted flavour that’s worth drooling for

 If you are a soup lover, do not leave Switzerland, without tasting this heavenly dish.
-Roasted Flour Soup is made from butter, flour, beef stalk and grated Gruyere.
-The speciality of the soup is that it is served brown and roasted and the burnt smell of the dish is its uniqueness.
-This unique brown soup found nowhere else in the world have not just a tempting taste but also an interesting story behind it.
+Roasted Flour Soup is made from butter, flour, beef stalk, and grated Gruyere.
+The specialty of the soup is that it is served brown and roasted and the burnt smell of the dish is its uniqueness.
+This unique brown soup found nowhere else in the world has not just a tempting taste but also an interesting story behind it.
 The soup was first prepared in Besal region of the Alps and it is said that the chef forgot about the dish, after putting it on the oven and it got brown.
-Since then this roasted flavour has become its signature and this unmatched taste has made it one of the most famous items in the list of street food in Switzerland.
+Since then this roasted flavor has become its signature and this unmatched taste has made it one of the most famous items in the list of street food in Switzerland.

 Best places to eat Roasted Flour Soup: Sternen Grill, Lötschberg and Treff